 When you get there

-When you arrive at the restaurant, get seated, find out who your waiter is going to be and then slink off and have a word with him/her away from the table!
+My favourite tip: When I arrive at the restaurant, I get seated and find out who your waiter is going to be, then I then slink off to tell him/her about my requirements away from the table!

 If they don’t seem to be comfortable with their answers, ask if you can speak to a manager or better yet, the chef.